 Key verse: “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
 Ephesians 2:8-9 (ESV)

-Heaven is Christianity is quite different than it is in other religions.
-It’s also different than is commonly found in secular and generic concepts of heaven, which include depictions like chubby angels strumming harps on white clouds.
-Another popular, but false, notion of heaven is that it’s a paradise that is customized to each individual.
+Heaven in Christianity is quite different than it is in other religions.
+It’s also different than what is commonly found in secular and generic concepts of heaven, which include depictions like chubby angels strumming harps on white clouds.
+Another popular but false notion of heaven is that it’s a paradise that is customized to each individual.
 (Also see Can a Christian Change Denominations Or Is It a Sin?)

 Key verse: “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands.”
 Revelation 7:9 (ESV)